 Getting ready to go abroad?
 Step 1: get a passport!
 Don't worry though, it's really easy.

-Between knowing where to start and what documents you need, does getting your passport seem a little intimidating?
-The process can actually be pretty stress free, but we've got some tips to help make it that way for you.
+Between knowing where to start and what documents you need, getting a passport can be a little bit stressful but honestly it's a sinch.
+We've got all the steps here for you.

 Want an adventure but don't know where?

 Follow us on Instagram — we post our favorite spots around the world!

 They've made the process pretty easy and straightforward — basically, for first-time passport holders, you'll need to fill out some paperwork, and send in some identification documents, photos, and payment.